 - Heavy bleeding: Women with PCOS also experience heavy menstrual flow.
 This is because the uterine lining doesn't shed regularly and can build up for an extended period, thus causing heavy bleeding when it finally sheds.

 - Acne: Acne is another common symptom of PCOS.
-Women with PCOS have higher than normal level of the male hormone in their blood, and the male hormones make the skin oilier and can cause breakouts on areas of the body like chest, face and upper back.
+Women with PCOS have higher than normal levels of the male hormone in their blood, and the male hormones make the skin oilier and can cause breakouts in areas of the body like the chest, face, and upper back.

 - Excess growth of hair: Excessive hair growth on parts of the body (called hirsutism) is one of the PCOS symptoms.
-About 70 per cent of women with PCOS have excess hair on their body as well as facial hair.
+About 70 percent of women with PCOS have excess hair on their bodies as well as facial hair.

 The treatment of PCOS focuses mostly on managing individual PCOS symptoms.
-For instance, while some PCOS patients battle with acne and hirsutism, others might be battling with obesity and difficulty getting pregnant.
+For instance, while some PCOS patients develop acne and hirsutism, others might have obesity and experience difficulty getting pregnant.

-Treatment usually targets specific symptoms as concerns an individual, and treatment here typically involves the use of medication and lifestyle changes.
+Treatment usually targets specific symptoms that concern an individual, and treatment here typically involves the use of medication and lifestyle changes.

 PCOS treatment using medications

-Doctors most times, prescribe medications to PCOS patients either to help regulate the menstrual cycle or to assist in ovulation.
-In some other cases, medicines may be prescribed to reduce excessive hair growth, and acne break out.
+Doctors most often prescribe medications to PCOS patients either to help regulate the menstrual cycle or to assist in ovulation.
+In some other cases, medicines may be prescribed to reduce excessive hair growth, and acne breakouts.